Offline

 5. Test Offline Scenarios

-Always test your application in offline mode:
+Always test applications in offline mode:

 Chrome DevTools: